skyiron/web/packages/design-system/docs/text.md

 ## Text sizes

-The ownCloud Design System uses a default font size which can be set on the html root element and then lets you use the following text size classes to choose a size relative to the default font size.
+The OpenCloud Design System uses a default font size which can be set on the html root element and then lets you use the following text size classes to choose a size relative to the default font size.

 | Class           | Description                                                                                         |